KaygusuzAbdal/remote-access-tool/README.md

 You can also change the executable's name and add a fake file into it.

-2. After the parameters, the executable will be generated into "dist" folder.
+2. After entering the parameters, the executable will be generated into "dist" folder.
 Now, you can start your listener with using the code below.

 ```
 python3 listener.py